j0giwa/autonomous-instant-documents/README.md

 - ChatGPT integration to automatically generate new snippets (API-key required)
 - Snippet statistics are saved in a database (for example how often a snipped has been used)
 - Export database to csv
-- Usable via GUI and CLI
+- Usable via GUI/TUI and CLI

 </details>
 </details>